-In common with other pyrethroid insecticides, the risk of β -cyfluthrin to the aquatic environment is primarily influenced by the fast, neurotoxic mode of action of these substances, a steep dose-response-relationship and their rapid dissipation from the water column due to strong adsorption.
+In common with other pyrethroid insecticides, the risk caused by cyfluthrin to the aquatic environment is primarily influenced by the fast, neurotoxic mode of action of these substances, a steep dose-response-relationship and their rapid dissipation from the water column due to strong adsorption.
+Field situations can be expected to be one or several distinct contamination events rather than a continuous input.
 Hence, constant chronic exposure is expected to be unlikely for water-column organisms.
 The most relevant endpoints in the assessment are therefore those from short-term tests (acute toxicity) or from longer tests if they were performed under a predominantly static design (i.e., the 28-day benthic Chironomus test; spiked-water design).
 Long-term, semistatic tests (Daphnia reproduction test) are considered relevant for uses with repeated applications.
 Long-term flow-through tests are likely to exaggerate bioavailability and therefore overestimate toxicity.

-Species Test design Endpoint Value [μ g/L] Substance Rainbow trout 96 h flow-through LC 5 50 0.068 β -cyfluthrin Rainbow trout 96 h flow-through LC50 0.47 cyfluthrin Rainbow trout 96 h static LC50 0.68 cyfluthrin

-Rainbow trout 58 d flow-through NOEC 0.01 cyfluthrin Daphnia magna 48 h flow-through LC50 0.29 β -cyfluthrin Daphnia magna 48 h static LC50 2 β -cyfluthrin Daphnia magna 48 h static LC50 0.14 cyfluthrin Daphnia magna 48 h static LC50 2.7 cyfluthrin Daphnia magna 21 d semistatic NOEC 0.02 cyfluthrin Chironomus riparius 28 d static EC 6 15 0.36 β -cyfluthrin
+Species Test design Endpoint Value [μg/l] Substance Rainbow trout 96 h flow-through LC 5 50 0.47 Cyfluthrin Rainbow trout 96 h static LC50 0.68 Cyfluthrin Rainbow trout 58 d flow-through NOEC 0.01 Cyfluthrin Daphnia magna 48 h static LC50 0.14 Cyfluthrin Daphnia magna 48 h static LC50 2.7 Cyfluthrin Daphnia magna 21 d semistatic NOEC 0.02 Cyfluthrin Chironomus riparius 28 d static EC 6 15 0.36 β -cyfluthrin